 Item Description ACL Profile Name Use the drop-down list to select the inactive ACL profile you would like to modify.
 Priority Specify a priority number (1 to 65535) for such rule.
 The lower the number, the higher the priority.
 Service Choose the service type you would like to control the access.
-Action Select the action to be taken on the traffic of selected service type.
-Deny - Incoming / outgoing data which meets ACE rules will be blocked.
+Action Select the action to be taken on the traffic of selected service type. • Deny - Incoming / outgoing data which meets ACE rules will be blocked.
 Permit - Incoming / outgoing data which meets ACE rule is allowed to pass through.
 Ports Select the ports to which the ACL should be applied.
-IP Versions Specify the IP address/subnet to which the ACL should be applied. • AII - AII the IP address should be applied. • IPv4 - Specify the IPv4 address /subnet.
+IP Versions Specify the IP address/subnet to which the ACL should be applied.
+All - All the IP address should be applied.
+IPv4 - Specify the IPv4 address /subnet.
 IPv6 -Specify the IPv6 address /subnet.
 IPv4 Enter the IPv4 address/subnet to which the ACE rule should apply.
 IPv6 Enter the IPv6 address/subnet to which the ACE rule should apply.
 Add Click it to create an ACE rule profile.
 Then, such ACE rule profile will be shown on the table below.
-Edit e click it to modify the settings for the selected entry.